imchiragsharma/catalyst-count/README.md

 ## Overview

-This Django project allows users to upload large CSV files, update the database with the contents of the uploaded file, and filter the data using a web interface.
-The project includes features like dynamic form fields that are populated from the database and visual progress bars during file uploads.
+This Django project allows users to upload large CSV files, update the database with the uploaded file's contents, and filter the data using a web interface.
+The project includes features like dynamic form fields populated from the database and visual progress bars during file uploads.

 ## Features